 At least 10% of women in the US aged between 12 and 49 years are iron deficient.
 22% of Mexican-American women and 19% of non-Hispanic black women in the US are iron deficient.

-Inadequate iron intake: meat provides the main source of haem iron, and iron deficiency is common in geographical regions where meat is sparse and there is poor dietary iron intake.
+Inadequate iron intake: red meat provides the main source of haem iron, and iron deficiency is common in geographical regions where meat is sparse and there is poor dietary iron intake.
+Other sources of haem iron include white meats, fish, and seafood.
+Vegetarians are more prone to iron deficiency anaemia because plants provide non-haem iron that is less readily absorbed.
+Beans, nuts, dried fruit, broccoli, and spinach are sources of iron.

 Iron malabsorption occurs due to achlorhydria, gastric surgery, chronic pancreatitis, gallstones, destruction of small bowel absorptive area in chronic diseases such as coeliac disease, intestinal wall oedema in heart failure, or following extensive resection of the proximal small bowel.